apache/apisix/docs/en/latest/plugins/ai-prompt-template.md

 ## Description

-The `ai-prompt-template` plugin simplifies access to AI providers and models by predefining the request format using a template and allowing users to pass only the values for template variables.
+The `ai-prompt-decorator` plugin simplifies access to LLM providers, such as OpenAI and Anthropic, and their models by appending or prepending

 ## Plugin Attributes